 How Can You Get Pure Water at Home?

-While it is best to test your water at the tap, I’m often asked for a blanket recommendation for a water purification strategy.
-I suggest starting with pure drinking water via a reverse osmosis or distillation system.
+While the very best method of getting pure water begins with testing your water at the tap, I’m often asked for a general recommendation for a water purification strategy.
+I suggest starting with pure drinking water via a wet reverse osmosis or distillation system.
 But don’t stop at drinking water.
 You’ll want to use this pure water for making ice and fridge water, washing fruits and vegetables, boiling pasta, and even brushing your teeth!
-Go a step further by adding a whole-home filter and water softener, and you are truly taking your family’s health into your own hands!
+Go a step further by adding a whole-home structured water filter and a water softener if needed, and you are truly taking your family’s health into your own hands!

 - Free Masterclass: Kicking Perfluorinated Compounds (PFCs) Out of Your Life